-If you haven’t heard yet, the healthcare industry is facing one of the worst nursing shortages in recent history; which is a great reason for existing nursing professionals to help provide insight and education that is useful for the next generation of nurses entering the workforce.
-Nurse Educators typically work in a classroom environment and in some situations will also provide clinical guidance.
+If you haven’t heard yet, the healthcare industry is facing one of the worst nursing shortages in recent history.
+That’s a great reason for existing nursing professionals to help provide insight and education that is useful for the next generation of nurses entering the workforce.
+Nurse Educators typically work in a classroom environment and in some situations they’ll also provide clinical guidance.

-The “Nurse Educator” position is a nursing career pathway that becomes an option for nursing professionals after they’ve had several years of experience; it’s a great option for those who would like to impact patient care in the future, without actually having to interact hands-on with patients.
+The “Nurse Educator” position is an option for nursing professionals after they’ve had several years of experience.
+It’s a great opportunity for people who want to impact patient care, without hands-on interaction.

-“Case Manager/Nurse Navigators” are nurses who help provide long-term care plans to patients.
+“Case Manager/Nurse Navigators” provide long-term care plans to patients.
 They work closely with doctors and physicians to help schedule future appointments, research additional treatment options, and come up with long-term plans for patients.

 Becoming a Case Manager is an option for nurses who would like to work closely with patients to coordinate a longer term plan schedule.

 #4...
 Informatics Nurse